 If you’re looking for a weighted vest for running, it wouldn’t really matter which type of weight you go for.
-On the other hand, if you’re buying a weighted vest for CrossFit or free training, then you might want to consider flexible weights such as iron pellets, small steel plates, and small sandbags that would allow for greater movement as you workout.
+On the other hand, if you’re buying a weighted vest for CrossFit or free training, then you might want to consider flexible weights such as iron pellets, small steel plates, and small sandbags that would allow for greater movement as you work out.
 Also, the weights should be evenly distributed across the vest.
 Most weighted vests that are odor-free use iron pellets or bars instead of sandbags.

 Another important to consider is if the vest has fixed or adjustable weights.
-Adjustable weights allow you to add and remove weight bags or plates easily based on your workout needs, while fixed weights mean that you need to buy another vest to get more or less weights.
+Adjustable weights allow you to add and remove weight bags or plates easily based on your workout needs, while fixed weights mean that you need to buy another vest to get more or fewer weights.

 If you want to get the best weighted vest, be sure you are getting one made of high-quality, breathable, and durable fabric.
-Although many of the vests that can accomodate larger weights are bulky, they still have moisture-wicking and padded interiors.
+Although many of the vests that can accommodate larger weights are bulky, they still have moisture-wicking and padded interiors.

 Another consideration would be if the fabric is machine washable and easy to maintain.
 Most of the weighted vests we have reviewed are, but be sure to confirm before making the final purchase decision.

 Do not skip on quality when getting a weighted vest, especially because of price.
-Most of the ultra-thin weighted vests are not as durable as the heavier ones, but if with good use and care you can be able to get 1 to 2 years worth of use out of them.
+Most of the ultra-thin weighted vests are not as durable as the heavier ones, but with good use and care you can be able to get 1 to 2 years’ worth of use out of them.

 If you really want a vest to last a long time (3+ years) then you should not consider buying the thin and light vests we have mentioned.
-You should also make sure that the vest you buy has well sewn edges that won’t come loose easily.
+You should also make sure that the vest you buy has well-sewn edges that won’t come loose easily.